-Treatment of ODD in children is often based upon many factors, including the child’s age, symptom severity, and ability of the child to participate in therapy.
+Treatment of ODD in children is often based on many factors, including the child’s age, symptom severity, and an ability of the child to participate in therapy.
 Treatment of ODD may include therapeutic interventions and medications.

 Extreme aggression in children can be very frustrating for both the child and caregivers as the aggression may come out of nowhere and be exhibited in a wide array of behaviors.
 Many children who struggle with extreme aggression have poor impulse control and may struggle with school and home life.

 Symptoms of aggression in children may include a wide range of behaviors including

 - Picking fights with people older and bigger than them